 Apple, Tesla, Nespresso and Starbucks have all invested a lot in customer experience.
 It is what sets them apart from other brands and clarifies their role in the market.
 Apple’s genius bars and Tesla’s straight-to-consumer sales model are examples of this, as are Nespresso’s high-quality coffee dispensers and Starbucks’s personal paper mugs with names written on them.
 The brands are built up with these and many more small actions.

 There are few opportunistic promotions from these brands.
 They also tend to be less affected by trends than many other companies.
 This has allowed them to build strong sub brands that people can relate to.
 For example, Apple’s iPhone and Starbucks’s Pumpkin spice latte are powerful symbols for the brands.

-Great brands are built around eye opening insights about the people they serve.
-These core target insights are often summed up surprisingly simple.
+Great brands are built around eye-opening insights about the people they serve.
+These core target insights are often summed up in surprisingly simple terms.
 For Starbucks it could be: “Fast food coffee takes away the magic and romance of a great coffee house”.
-This insight is the difference between a venti Dulche de leche latte at Starbucks and a cup of coffee at Dunkin’ Donuts.
+This insight is the difference between a venti dulce de leche latte at Starbucks and a cup of coffee at Dunkin’ Donuts.
 It connects the richer lifestyle the target group aspires to with Starbucks.
 It tells the brand to offer a bit of magic and romance to separate it from competitors that focus on convenience.
 It also guides what Starbucks should and should not do to stay relevant to people.